kricklin/GetCleanData/CodeBook.md

 180 Rows/Observations:

    + 30 Test Subjects
    + 6 Activities per Subject
+- Each row represents a collection of all *mean* and *standard deviation* measurements assocated with a specific activity for a single volunteer as captured by smartphone technology.

 82 Columns/Variables:

    + 3 Observartion Identifiers
    + 79 Averaged Features/Measures

-- Each row represents a collection of all mean and standard deviation motion measurements assocated with a specific activity for a single volunteer as captured by smartphone technology.
-30 volunteers participated.
-6 activities were measured for each volunteer.
 - With the exception of the Identifier (**subject_id**, **partition**, **activity**) columns, each column represents the average value for a specific measurement of *mean* or *standard deviation*.

 ####Variable Names: